Sales journal

 Definition and explanation

-The sales journal (also known as sales book and sales day book) is a special journal that is used to record all credit sales.
-Every transaction that is entered in sales journal essentially results in a debit to accounts receivable account and a credit to sales account.
-All cash sales are recorded in another special journal known as cash receipts journal.
+The sales journal (also known as the sales book or sales day book) is a special journal used to record all credit sales.
+Every transaction that is entered in this journal essentially results in a debit to the accounts receivable account and a credit to the sales account.
+Cash sales are not recorded in the sales journal; rather, they are recorded in another special journal known as the cash receipts journal.

 Sales invoice